How To Manage Your Photos On The iPhone

 Travly is free to download from iTunes and is currently available for iPhone and iPad users.
 I wish I had found out about it earlier this year while looking for the best photo organizer because it helped save time and effort in the process.

 - After registering with your name and email address, it connects to your iPhone camera and let you take pictures directly from within the app, without having to transfer photos.

 - The interface is super clean and easy to use.
-You can move from Profile to Album creation withing mere seconds, using the app as if it were your iPhone camera.
+You can move from Profile to Album creation within mere seconds, using the app as if it were your iPhone camera.

-- Albums have a drag-and-drop feature, allowing you to easily move around photos between albums.
+- Albums have a drag-and-drop feature, allowing you to move around photos between albums easily.

-- Photos are automatically stored into your Travly albums that you can easily edit and share with your friends through email or Facebook.
+- Photos are automatically stored in your Travly albums that you can easily edit and share with your friends through email or Facebook.

 - Editing photos is very intuitive.
-From the bottom navigation bar you can choose to adjust the photos with a light, contrast and saturation slider.
-Or you can add effects, filters or write and draw something as overlay.
+You can choose to adjust the photos with a light, contrast and saturation slider from the bottom navigation bar.
+Or you can add effects, filters or write and draw something as an overlay.

 Special features and benefits of using the Travly photo app:

-- There is an extra feature of adding a voice caption to each photo or a mini podcast, that helps remember where you took the photo and what the moment was all about.
-This also allow you to share those memories with friends and family in a more personalized way.
+- There is an extra feature of adding a voice caption to each photo or a mini-podcast that helps remember where you took the photo and what the moment was all about.
+This also allows you to share those memories with friends and family in a more personalized way.